 Boomers, the post-WWII generation once associated with youth, are notorious for avoiding hearing aids.
-They often waiting seven years after the onset of hearing loss to seek technical assistance, according to Minnesota-based hearing aid makers ReSound and Starkey.
+They often wait seven years after the onset of hearing loss to seek technical assistance, according to Minnesota-based hearing aid makers ReSound and Starkey.
 About 12 million boomers suffer from some kind of hearing loss, Starkey estimates.

 Companies like Starkey, ReSound and Beltone hope that as devices become increasingly inconspicuous, more people will turn to them before a problem is severe.
 And they tout the built-in Apple technology as more effective, easier to adjust and way more cool than your dad’s hearing aid.

 This new breed of hearing aid links up wirelessly to Apple’s iOS devices, such as the iPhone and the iPad, much as cell phone headsets have done for years.
 This gives hearing aid owners control via their Apple-device screens.
 They can make and take calls, listen to music, engage in video chats and heed car-navigation prompts, with the sound from all such activities coming through the hearing aids.
 The audio quality is something the companies are proud of and that users say they appreciate.

 Through their screens, users can fine-tune the hearing aids for different kinds of situations, such as loud concerts and restaurants.
 That would have been all but impossible in the past, when users needed clunky “relay” devices stuffed into their pockets or dangling from their necks to sync their phones with their medical devices.